Renal replacement therapy (dialysis) in acute kidney injury (acute renal failure): Metabolic and hemodynamic considerations

 Most patients with acute renal failure tolerate the solute retention that accompanies a glomerular filtration rate that is 10 percent of normal (17 L/day or 12 mL/min) [1-3].
 This is therefore a reasonable initial target among patients who are not hypercatabolic.
 In comparison, hypercatabolic patients require more aggressive solute removal techniques to maintain acceptable or optimal steady-state or time-averaged concentrations of solutes.

 The mechanisms of solute removal by dialysis and the hemodynamic changes that occur will be reviewed here.
 The indications for dialysis in patients with acute renal failure, the goals for dialysis delivery, concerns related to whether dialysis delays the recovery of renal function, and the effects of different hemodialysis membranes are discussed separately.
-(See "Renal replacement therapy (dialysis) in acute kidney injury in adults: Indications, timing, and dialysis dose" and "Renal replacement therapy (dialysis) in acute kidney injury (acute renal failure): Recovery of renal function and effect of hemodialysis membrane".)
+(See "Renal replacement therapy (dialysis) in acute kidney injury in adults: Indications, timing, and dialysis dose" and "Dialysis-related factors that may influence recovery of renal function in acute kidney injury (acute renal failure)".)

 MECHANISMS OF SOLUTE REMOVAL